 Results Are Not Always the End All Be All

-While genetic testing is certainly a blessing in so many ways, the results that come from it are not always the end all be all.
+While genetic testing is a blessing, the results that come from it are not always the end all be all.
 This means that while an individual may obtain solid results from their genetic testing, it does not mean that they will definitely experience the condition in question.
 What genetic testing for drug addiction does is highlight the genes that can contribute to one’s development of a substance use disorder.
-One’s test results might return with the determination that they do, in fact, have several of the genetic markers for drug addiction, but that does not mean that they will become an addict.
-There are many factors that go into the development of drug addiction, and even though genes are major factors, they are not the only ones.
+One’s test results might return with the determination that they do, in fact, have several of the genetic markers for drug addiction.
+However, that does not mean that they will become an addict.
+There are many factors that go into the development of drug addiction.
+Even though genes are major factors, they are not the only ones.

 Genes Can Evolve

 Genes evolve as time passes, which is completely natural.
 However, this can complicate the process of genetic testing.
-Genetic testing for drug addiction already poses its challenges, but when genes change, that means that genes not previously considered to potentially cause drug addiction may begin becoming contributing factors.
-Identifying this takes time, therefore not everyone who may be at risk for developing a drug addiction may be aware of their risk level.
+Genetic testing for drug addiction already poses its challenges.
+However, when genes change, that means that genes not previously considered to potentially cause drug addiction may begin becoming contributing factors.
+Identifying this takes time.
+Therefore, not everyone who may be at risk for developing a drug addiction may be aware of their risk level.

 There is Still a Lot To Learn

 There is still an exceptional amount of information to learn regarding genetic testing for drug addiction.
 Even though it may seem like the textbook “precise science”, genetic testing is not as precise as many may think.
-There is plenty of room for external factors to play a role in one’s likelihood of developing a genetic condition, making it difficult to predict the future.
-As research continues on, professionals are able to learn more and apply their findings to the guidance they provide their clients.
+There is plenty of room for external factors to play a role in one’s likelihood of developing a genetic condition.
+This makes it difficult to predict the future.
+As research continues, professionals are able to learn more and apply their findings to the guidance they provide their clients.